pebreo/pebreo.github.io/endgame/partX-why.md

 credit: Amy Jo Kim

+What is the VALS psychgrsphic framework?

+Heres a breakdown:

+Thinkers: This segment within the Innovators group would be highly analytical and drawn to solving complex problems.
+They might be leading research efforts on sustainable energy or space exploration.

+Makers: These Innovators would be driven by creating and building new things.
+They might be developing innovative technologies or artistic expressions.

+Experiencers: This group would be motivated by seeking new experiences and pushing boundaries.
+They might be entrepreneurs launching groundbreaking ventures or explorers venturing into uncharted territories.

  all needs met all the way up to planet of innovators

 ## Blending Social and Monetary Currency: A Richer Perspective